madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 27th of May, 2019

+ - _La Double Vie de Véronique_ by Krzysztof Kieślowski.
+There are many reasons why you'd like this movie, but reaching the scene where they play _Van den
+   Budenmayer: Concerto en mi mineur (Version de 1798)_ by Zbigniew Preisner should be enough on its own.

 ### 24th of May, 2019

  - Beggarstaffs exhibition at Fitzwilliam.
 It is worth going for their earlier